Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 Application data from mobile devices are often stored in SQL data base files.
-Once again, there are often built in data base programs included in many Linux distributions that can extract desired data from chat apps, location based artifiacts and more.
+Once again, there are often built in data base programs included in many Linux distributions that can extract desired data from chat apps, location based artifacts and more.

 So what does all this look like in use?